 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read my full disclosure here.

 My mother-in-law lives in Maine.
 Up in an area called the Mid-Coast.
-Her house is up on a hill, and down below is the beautiful town of Belfast right on the Penobscot Bay.
+Her house is up on a hill, and down below is the beautiful town of Belfast Maine right on the Penobscot Bay.
 Belfast is about 2 hours northeast of Portland and about an hour due east of Augusta.
-A few weeks back, we drove up that way for a wintery 48 Hours in … Belfast, Maine.
+We have been to this area countless times – in the spring, summer and fall, so I am so excited to share with you all the great things to do in Belfast Maine.

 Where to Stay: Belfast, Maine

 Especially in the off-season, hotel choices are limited.
 Luckily the one hotel in town, The Fireside Inn & Suites, is pretty awesome.

 We have been staying at this hotel since little man was… well, little.
 So for about nine years!
 Previously a Comfort Inn, when the Fireside brand came in a few years ago, they only improved on the quality of the hotel and service.

 We always book a suite.
 These rooms are located on the third floor and have a King sized bedroom, with an adjoining sitting room.
 The sitting room, separated by a long hallway, includes a pull out bed, a TV with a DVD player, and a small kitchenette.
 There is also a balcony where one can sit and take in the beautiful bay views.